Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Introduction

-To address the limitations of SUR, \citep{WestonWY13_MaxMF} propose \emph{MaxMF}, which uses a \textit{multi-point user representation (MUR)}, where each user is represented using $K$ points in the embedding space, each reflecting a different ``interest''.
-MaxMF uses a constant, uniform $K$ across all users (e.g., $K=4$), which is somewhat ad hoc and very restrictive.
-Subsequent research (e.g., PolyDeepWalk~\citep{LiuTLYZH19_PolyDeepWalk}, ComiRec~\citep{CenZZZYT20_ComiRec}, SINE~\citep{TanZYLZYH21_SINE}, PIMI~\citep{ChenZZXX21_PIMI}) uses other heuristic rules and clustering algorithms to determine the number of interests per user (e.g., MIND~\citep{LiLWXZHKCLL19_MIND}, PinnerSage~\citep{PalEZZRL20_PinnerSage}).
-However, these all require the manual choice of $K$ or a specific threshold in clustering, limiting the adaptability of MUR methods, since interests generally have high variability across users.
+To address the limitations of SUR, MaxMF~\citep{WestonWY13_MaxMF} adopts a \textit{multi-point user representation (MUR)}, where each user is represented using $K$ points in the embedding space, each reflecting a different ``interest''.
+MaxMF uses a constant, uniform $K$ across all users (e.g., $K=4$), which is somewhat ad hoc and restrictive.
+Subsequent research uses other heuristics~\citep{CenZZZYT20_ComiRec,WangJZ0XC20_DGCF,WangTLSWZ20_DisenHAN,TanZYLZYH21_SINE,ChenZZXX21_PIMI,DBLP:conf/www/LiuDZW22_CAMI} or clustering algorithms~\citep{LiLWXZHKCLL19_MIND,PalEZZRL20_PinnerSage} to determine the number of interests per user.
+However, these all require the manual choice of $K$ or a specific clustering threshold, limiting the adaptability of MUR methods, since interests generally have high variability across users.
 Moreover, uncertainty regarding a user's interests is not well-modeled by these methods, diminishing their ability to perform effective online exploration.